Skip to content

 International Applicants

-The Modern AI Methods certificate does not support F-1 or J-1 student visas.
-International students are welcome in the Modern AI Methods certificate but must hold another visa or immigration status that allows them to reside and study part-time in the United States.
+The Modern AI Methods certificate is a part-time program and cannot admit F1/J1 students who would require an I-20 or DS-2019 to enroll at UW.
+International students are welcome in the Modern AI Methods certificate but must already hold a visa or immigration status that allows for part-time study while residing in the United States.

 English Language Proficiency